Priscasantos/Tom-Hengl-Course/R-training/README.md

 Ensemble Machine Learning is an approach to modeling where, instead of using a single best learner, we use multiple learners and then combine their predictions.
-This can both lead to higher accuracy and robustness, but also helps us determine model-free estimate of prediction errors i.e. we can help decrease some methodological disadvantages of individual learners as shown in the previous example with synthetic data.
+This can both lead to higher accuracy and robustness ([Seni & Elder, 2010](#ref-seni2010ensemble)), but also helps us determine model-free estimate of prediction errors i.e. we can help decrease some methodological disadvantages of individual learners as shown in the previous example with synthetic data.

 Ensemble Machine Learning for predictive mapping in 2D and 3D is discussed in detail in [this R